xiang-tang/IEMP15/README.md

 # IEMP15

-Please read the Installation guide of installing the apk
+Please read the PEST BUSTER APP Installation guide of installing the apk